Adhik-6/task_manager/README.md

 # Task Manager 📝

 A simple and interactive Task Manager web application built with the **MERN stack** (MongoDB, Express, React, Node.js).
 I've implemented the basic CRUD operations to manage tasks effectively.
 This project serves as a great starting point for understanding full-stack development and building RESTful APIs.
+As this is my first MERN Stack project, the code will be full of comments.

 ---